-Read the historical story to the children.
+- Read the historical story out loud to the children.

-Make sure all the children understand the story.
+- Make sure all the children understand the story.
 Ask them periodically about what is going on in the story.

-Create an audience if you have more children than characters with the understanding of rotation.
+- Create an audience if you have more children than characters with the understanding of rotation.

 Play the Roles in History

-Dress up the children for each role.
-You can get hats, ties, jackets, vests or scarves.
+- Dress up the children for each role.
+You can get hats, ties, jackets, vests, or scarves.

-Add props to the story.
+- Add props to the story.

-Run the story one more time with dress up, props and children acting out the story with out you reading the book.
+- Run the story one more time with dress-up, props, and children acting out the story without you reading the book.

-Let them decide what they want to be and have them act it out.
+Let them decide what they want to be and have them act out their roles.
 Ask them questions like: What is the weather?
-How much food to you need to gather for your family?
+How much food do you need to gather for your family?
 How long will it take you to grind the corn?

 Create History in Your Home

 If you have some boys around, ask them: What were men doing while women were doing the laundry?
 Have them reenact what men did in the 1800s.
-Mend fences, hunted for food, check on the farm animals, and so forth.
+Mend fences hunted for food, check on the farm animals, and so forth.